Tools, techniques, and initiatives that enable a

 calculation on the date "promised" to customers, but better facilities

 typically will calculate it against dates "requested" by customers.
+Open System -

 Capable of automatic communication and information